 The Sacrament of Reconciliation is offered a half hour before Masses or at anytime by appointment.
-(Click here for exact times.
-You will need to scroll below the Mass times.)
+(Click here for exact times.)

 During the seasons of Advent and Lent, extra opportunities for the Sacrament of Reconciliation are offered.
 Please check weekly bulletin, mailings, website and postings for updated times.